inert gaseous systems

-What is an Inert Gaseous?
+What is an Inert Gaseous System?

 With today’s world constantly pushing towards ‘Green’, Inert gases are an excellent choice for today’s fire suppression systems.
 These agents are based on naturally occurring gases found all around us – even in the air, that we breathe.